 Anyone who has talked to people from groups from Jews for Judaism or anti-missionary groups will generally encounter the objection, “Jesus didn’t fulfill any of the messianic prophecies.”
-Unfortunately, this is a gross oversimplification.
+Unfortunately, this is an oversimplification.
 Also, there is some overlap with this post and my other post called “Are There Over 300 Messianic Prophecies?
 After all, if we can’t even define messianic prophecy correctly and provide some tips on approaching the subject, we will never make any progress.

 To summarize some of the messianic expectations in this article, we see:

 1. The Messiah is not divine.
 Thus, he is an earthly figure “anointed” to carry out a specific task.